ipfs/kubo/docs/config.md

 #### `Swarm.Transports.Security.TLS`

 [TLS](https://github.com/libp2p/specs/tree/master/tls) (1.3) is the default
-security transport as of go-ipfs 0.5.0.
+security transport as of Kubo 0.5.0.
 It's also the most scrutinized and trusted security transport.

 Default: `100`